 If you are unable to pay your bill we reserve the right to stop treatment till the payment is made and to not see you for future appointments.

 You may pay for your dental care by cash, debit card, credit card.
-However a charge will be added for all credit card payments.
 Please ask our receptionists for further information.